Ten Good Places To Eat In Hat Yai

 More Information: De Van Cuisine

 Gäp's Garten is an aunthentic German restaurant run by Jan, an authentic German, and it serves authentic German food.
-The food is excellent and the portion sizes won't leave you hungry.
+The food is good and the portion sizes won't leave you hungry.
 The restaurant also stocks a good selection of foreign beers.

 More Information: Gäp's Garten